Attempted schisms in the Baháʼí Faith: American disputes

 After the death of ʻAbdu'l-Bahá, Ruth White questioned the Will's authenticity as early as 1926, and openly opposed Shoghi Effendi's Guardianship, publishing several books on the subject.
 She wrote a letter to the United States Postmaster General and asked him, among other things, to prohibit the National Spiritual Assembly from "using the United States Mails to spread the falsehood that Shoghi Effendi is the successor of ʻAbdu'l-Bahá and the Guardian of the Cause."
 She also wrote a letter to the High Commissioner for Palestine; both of these letters were ignored.

 Another division occurred primarily within the American Baháʼí community, which increasingly consisted of non-Persians with an interest in alternative spiritual pursuits.
 Many had been strongly attracted to the personality of ʻAbdu'l-Bahá and the spiritual teachings of the Baháʼí Faith.
 Some regarded it as an ecumenical society which all persons of goodwill—regardless of religion—might join.
 When Shoghi Effendi made clear his position that the Baháʼí Faith was an independent religion with its own distinct administration through local and national spiritual assemblies, a few felt that he had overstepped the bounds of his authority.
 Most prominent among them was a New York group including Mirza Ahmad Sohrab, Lewis and Julia Chanler, who founded the "New History Society", and its youth section, the Caravan of East and West.
 Sohrab and the Chanlers refused to be overseen by the New York Spiritual Assembly, and were expelled by Shoghi Effendi as Covenant-breakers.
 They argued that the expulsion was meaningless because they believed the faith could not be institutionalized.
 The New History Society published several works by Sohrab and Chanler and others.
 Sohrab accepted the legitimacy of Shoghi Effendi as Guardian, but was critical of the manner of his leadership and the methods of organizing the Baháʼí administration.
 The New History Society attracted fewer than a dozen Baháʼís, however its membership swelled to several thousand for a time.
 The New History Society was active until 1959 and is now defunct.
-The Caravan House, aka Caravan Institute, later disassociated itself from the Baháʼí Faith, and remained as an unrelated non-profit educational organization.
+The Caravan House, also known as Caravan Institute, later disassociated itself from the Baháʼí Faith, and remained as an unrelated non-profit educational organization.

 All of the divisions of this period were short-lived and restricted in their influence.